danionescu0/robot-camera-platform/README.md

-**What is this?**
+# What is this?

   This is the versatile robot platform.
 I've gave it to possible usecases: a surveillence bot and a object tracker but there can be more, i'll leave this to your imagination :)

-1. Surveillence robot usecase
+# 1. Surveillence robot usecase

 ![android-app-screenshot1.jpg](https://github.com/danionescu0/robot-camera-platform/blob/master/resources/android-app-screenshot1.jpg)

-2. Object follower usecase
+# 2. Object follower usecase

 ![object-follower-example1.png](https://github.com/danionescu0/robot-camera-platform/blob/master/resources/object-follower-example1.png)

-3. Building the robot parts & schameatics
+# 3. Building the robot parts & schameatics

-**1. The first usecase is a surveillence robot that is controlled using an android interface:**
+# 1. The first usecase is a surveillence robot that is controlled using an android interface:**
 ###############################################################################################

 Full tutorial on [instructables](https://www.instructables.com/id/Android-Controlled-Robot-Spy-Camera/)